lif48/AI-machine-for-everyday-life/README.md

 # AI-machine-for-everyday-life

-I creat this for my AI research.
+I create this for my AI research.

 use Tensorflow and Google Colab.